Share this Post

 NOTE: For the flight back from Huaraz the weight limit on checked luggage is 15 kilograms or 33 pounds.

-For those flying home, make sure to book your international flight to depart Lima on a late night flight on the 13th or early AM on the 14th.
+For those flying home, make sure to book your international flight to depart Lima on a late night flight on the 3rd or early AM on the 4th.
 You will be picked up at the airport and brought back to our hotel to clean up and explore on your own before being returned to the airport for your late flight.
+Participants will arrive home on August 4th.

-If you are continuing on to the Sacred Valley and Machu Picchu, you will stay at the airport on Saturday for your early afternoon flight to Cusco.
+If you are continuing on to the Sacred Valley and Machu Picchu, you will stay at the airport for your early afternoon flight to Cusco.

 Lima – Cusco – The Sacred Valley